 Daman also boasts of a luxury hotels.
 There are a few resorts that offer cottages with a view of the sea located on Devka beach.
 The resorts have clean rooms and most offer swimming pool, room service, parking space, access to a bar and restaurant.
 There are a couple of resorts near the Coastal Highway that offer the same amenities.

-WHERE TO EAT IN DAMAN
+BEST PLACES TO EAT IN DAMAN

 Daman is famous for its seafood, vegetarian dishes and alcohol.
 As alcohol is legal in Daman, one can opt for any brand and enjoy the food with close ones.
 There are quite a few restaurants serving delicious finger-licking food.
 One can also opt for stalls in the vicinity serving tasty and mouthwatering food.